Supplier Code of Conduct

 C. Disclosure of Information.
 Supplier will: (i) transparently perform and accurately reflect on its business books and records all business dealings; and (ii) disclose all information regarding participant labor, health-and-safety, environmental practices, business activities, structure, financial situation and performance in accordance with applicable law.

 D. Intellectual Property.
-Supplier will respect intellectual property rights, transfer technology and know-how in a manner that protects intellectual property rights, and safeguard information belonging to PlanetArt.
+Supplier will respect intellectual property rights, transfer technology and know-how in a manner that protects intellectual property rights, and safeguard information belonging to us.

 E. Fair Business Practices.
 Supplier will:

-- Conduct business in a manner that reflects favorably at all times on the good name, goodwill and reputation of PlanetArt
+- Conduct business in a manner that reflects favorably at all times on our good name, goodwill and reputation

-- Not employ deceptive, misleading or unethical practices that are or might be detrimental to PlanetArt and/or the public, including, without limitation, disparagement of PlanetArt
+- Not employ deceptive, misleading or unethical practices that are or might be detrimental to us and/or the public, including, without limitation, disparagement of us

-- Not make any false or misleading representations with regard to PlanetArt
+- Not make any false or misleading representations with regard to us

 - Not publish or employ, or cooperate in the publication or employment, of any misleading or deceptive advertising material

-- Not make any representations, warranties or guaranties to anyone with respect to the specifications, features or capabilities of the services and/or any product or service of PlanetArt that are inconsistent with the literature distributed by PlanetArt
+- Not make any representations, warranties or guaranties to anyone with respect to the specifications, features or capabilities of any of our services and/or products that are inconsistent with the literature distributed by us

 - Not engage in illegal or deceptive trade practices, such as bait and switch techniques